Effect of Gravitational Waves on Yang-Mills condensates: Fluctuations around Condensate in Linear-order approximation

-Without the Fourier transform as in \cite{Prokhorov}, we obtained solutions for the transverse modes and show that the $\Psi_2(t,z)$ decreases with $z$ as in Fig. (\ref{fig:psi2}).
-However $\Psi_1(t,z)$ has a different behavior, with a trough at $z= 20$ in Fig. (\ref{fig:psi1}).
-These numerical solutions show that transverse modes are induced by the condensate.
-However, these fields have to be non-zero at $t=0$ for them to evolve.
+Without the Fourier transform as in \cite{Prokhorov}, we numerically obtained solutions for the transverse modes.
+Initially, both functions show almost similar behaviour.
+As time increases, the $\Psi_1(t,z)$ behaves differently than $\Psi_2(t,z)$.
 The question we ask is if GW can induce these modes from the condensate at $t=0$.
 The above would correspond to the system of fluctuations studied in \cite{Prokhorov}, with only the $\Psi_{\alpha}$, with non-zero initial boundary conditions.
-We study a simplified version of \cite{Prokhorov}, as the GW only couples or interacts with the symmetric transverse tensor modes of $\tilde{A}_{ik}$.
-This is expected due to the nature of the GW which is a symmetric transverse tensor.
+We study a simplified version of \cite{Prokhorov}, as the GW only couples or interacts with the symmetric transverse traceless tensor modes of $\tilde{A}_{ik}$.
+This is expected due to the nature of the GW which is a symmetric transverse traceless tensor.